20chen-7/College-data-dashboard/README.md

 ```
 10. Pipeline under the name `magic-zoomcamp`.
 Then, navigate to http://localhost:6789 in your browser!
   - Click to `project_pipeline_datalake` data pipeline.
-    (replace the file name for the data loader and explorer, we will get the parquet files later)
+    (replace the file name for the data loader and explorer, we will upload the parquet files into gcb. )
-  - Click to `project_pipeline_datalake` data pipeline and run then we will get the `school_data` table.
+  - Click to `project_pipeline_data_warehouse` data pipeline and run then we will get the `school_data` table.
-11. copy project/gcp_datawarehouse/project_query_merge.sql into the bigquery under GCP, through comparing byte processing and time, we can determine the partition and cluster variables.
+11. copy content of gcp_datawarehouse/project_query_merge.sql into the bigquery under GCP, through comparing byte processing and time, we can determine the partition and cluster variables.

 ## Setting up dbt Cloud
 ```sh